nus-cs2103-AY2021S1/tp/docs/UserGuide.md

 You can list your assignments altogether with just typing `list`.
 Alternatively, you can type `list` followed by an index `NUMBER_OF_DAYS` to list your assignments with deadlines that are within the current date (and time) and `NUMBER_OF_DAYS` later.

+Tip:
-You can key in a `NUMBER_OF_DAYS` index to quickly view assignments that you need to complete soon! (with deadlines nearing).
+You can key in a `NUMBER_OF_DAYS` index to quickly view assignments that you need to complete soon!
 For example, `list 2` will show you assignments that are due 2 days (48 hours) from the current date (and current time).

 Examples: